Paris is known for many things – but it can be quite confusing when you are deciding where to stay. We’ve picked the best hotels in Paris for 2019.

 With forty two rooms decorated uniquely in a surrealist style, Hotel Exquis by Elegancia is a retro, arty place to stay during your visit to Paris.
 A five minute walk will lead you to the centre of lively Bastille, or you could take a train to visit another arrondissement.
 Breakfast and WiFi are included in the price of £99 per night.

 The BLC Design Hotel offers spacious, stylish, simplistic rooms with free WiFi.
 Its position in the eleventh arrondissement means it’s close to many bars, restaurants, and shops.
 This hotel is also close to the metro station so it won’t take too long to visit other areas in Paris.

 Reuilly – 12th Arrondissement

-Slotted besides the River Seine, the twelfth arrondissement of Paris is known for its many parks and museums in the mainly residential area.
+Slotted besides the River Seine, the twelfth arrondissement of Paris is known for its many parks and museums – but it’s mainly a residential area.

-Whilst a stay in the twelfth arrondissement in Paris lacks any significant monuments, the price to stay in the area is significantly cheaper than staying in the first or second arrondissement despite being in a similar position by the river.
+Whilst a stay in the twelfth arrondissement in Paris lacks huge numbers of significant monuments, the price to stay in the area is significantly cheaper than staying in the first or second arrondissement despite being in a similar position by the river.

 Things to Do in Reuilly

 - Take in the natural beauty of the Bois de Vincennes

 - Take a trip to Paris Zoological Park